Accessibility Services FAQ's

 - Present Accommodations Letter to his/her professor(s) and ask to set up a time to discuss his/her accommodation needs.

-- Follow the Disability Services procedures for accessing accommodations.
+- Follow the Accessibility Services procedures for accessing accommodations.

 What are a faculty member’s responsibilities when working with a student with a disability?